 Comedian Te Radar (aka Andrew Lumsden) has made his mark in stand-up comedy, documentaries, and the top-rating popular factual series Off the Radar.
 His other screen credits include Pulp Comedy, Homegrown, Intrepid Journeys, B & B, and Hidden in the Numbers – a three part documentary series about statistics.

 Dai Henwood is one of New Zealand’s favourite comedians.
-He began his TV career on the show Pulp Comedy and followed that up with a number of presenting roles on the small screen.
+He began his TV career on stand-up show Pulp Comedy and followed that up with a number of presenting roles.
 His acting roles include Xena, Secret Agent Men and The Tribe.
 Henwood is best-known for his ongoing appearances in comedy show 7 Days.

 Acclaimed Director of Photography Leon Narbey has had a hand in many of New Zealand’s best known films.
 He directed the feature film Illustrious Energy in 1987, and has been the DOP on other major film projects such as Desperate Remedies; The Price of Milk; and the smash hit Whale Rider.
 More recent films include the Topp Twins doco Untouchable Girls and Samoan language feature The Orator.